neogeek/neogeek.github.io/_posts/2013-12-23-minimalistic-sublime-text-setup.md

 ##Package Control

 For package/theme management I use the popular [Package Control](https://sublime.wbond.net) plugin.
-Installation is simple and can be achived by accessing the console in Sublime Text (ctrl + `) and pasting in the command found on the [Package Control's installation page](https://sublime.wbond.net/installation).
+Installation is simple and can be achieved by accessing the console in Sublime Text (ctrl + `) and pasting in the command found on the [Package Control's installation page](https://sublime.wbond.net/installation).

 ##Packages